Amina Orfi

 Amina Orfi (born 29 June 2007) is an Egyptian professional squash player.
-In October 2025, she achieved her career-high PSA ranking of World No. 3.
+In 2026 she won the World individual championship and achieved her career-high PSA ranking of World No. 2 in January of that year.

 Career

 Orfi won the World Junior Championships 2022 (under 19), held in Nancy, France, and has won four British Junior Open championship age titles between 2018 and 2023.

 As the 11th seed, she reached the third round at the 2024 PSA Women's World Squash Championship in May, losing out to Nour El Sherbini.
 In 2024, Orfi won her 6th PSA title after securing victory in the Singapore Open during the 2024–25 PSA Squash Tour.

 In December 2024, Orfi helped Egypt win their fourth consecutive title at the 2024 Women's World Team Squash Championships.

 In March 2025, Orfi won her 7th PSA title after securing victory in the New Zealand Open during the 2024–25 PSA Squash Tour.
 She won her 8th PSA title in September after winning the London Classic.

-A ninth title was won in October 2025, after securing victory in the Canadian Open during the 2025–26 PSA Squash Tour and this was quickly followed by success in the China Open for title number 10.
+In October 2025, she won her ninth title, the Canadian Open, during the 2025–26 PSA Squash Tour.
+This was quickly followed by success in the China Open for title number 10.

+In January 2026, she won an 11th PSA title and reached a career high world ranking of 2.
+Later that year Orfi became world champion after winning the 2026 World Championship, defeating defending champion Nour El Sherbini in the final.